GeminiDRSoftware/MAROONXDR/doc/usermanuals/MAROONXDR_UserManual/recipes/generated_doc/maroonxdr.maroonx.recipes.sq.recipes_STATICWAVECAL.makeStaticWavecal.rst

 =================

 | **Recipe Library**: maroonxdr.maroonx.recipes.sq.recipes_STATICWAVECAL
-| **Astrodata Tags**: {'ThAr', 'MAROONX', 'WAVECAL'}
+| **Astrodata Tags**: {'WAVECAL', 'MAROONX', 'ThAr'}

-Process Thorium Argon and etalon spectra for static wavelength solution.
+Process Thorium Argon exposures towards a static wavelength solution.

-Create a static wavelength solution reference for the science and sim cal fibers on the MAROON-X instrument.
-The product of this recipe is the basis for all wavelength calibrations on MAROON-X data (i.e. dynamical wavecals and echelle_spect).
+A static wavelength solution reference for the science and sim cal fibers is the basis for all wavelength calibrations on MAROON-X data (i.e. dynamical wavecals and science reductions).
+This recipe currently performs the 2D processing and box extraction of the ThAr frames and stores the result as a processed arc with a "_static_wavecal" suffix.
+The computation of the static solution itself from the extracted lines is not yet implemented; the pipeline relies on the static solution distributed as a lookup file.

 ::

     Parameters
     ----------
-    p : PrimitivesCORE object
+    p : Primitives object
         A primitive set matching the recipe_tags.

 ::